c6rg0/NEA/README.md

 2. Make sure that git and NodeJS are installed:
 - On ubuntu (which is the distro we installed for wsl2):\
+*NOTE: Any other distro works, I'm just using ubuntu for the examples*\
-`$ sudo apt install git nodejs npm pythonpy node-typescript`
+`$ sudo apt install git nodejs npm node-typescript`
 - On macos (using the homebrew package manager - `https://brew.sh/`)\
 *NOTE: if you want to use homebrew, you'll have to install it beforehand,*\
 `$ brew install git node typescript`\
-You also need to download python from `https://www.python.org`.

 3. Clone the project:\
 *NOTE: "~/" is used to represent the home directory, and "cd" to change directory.*\